KappaDistributive/KappaDistributive.github.io/_posts/2019-06-17-Feynman-technique.md

    someone might be you), you can refer to an appropriate example in your head and see how it would influence that.
 If the results don't make sense, something's wrong!
 Either you've misunderstood what the other party is telling you or there is a mistake.
-If you want this conversation to remain meaningful, you need to fix that!
+Assuming you want this conversation to remain meaningful, you need to fix that!
 This is how I, and how I believe most of my colleagues, are able to build an appropriate intuition about complex concepts that often run